matm/jQuery-File-Upload-Wiki/Browser-support.md

 Internet Explorer has no support for multiple file selection, but allows to add multiple files to the upload queue by selecting files multiple times.

+**Note:**
+Safari on Windows has [a bug](http://stackoverflow.com/questions/7231054/file-input-size-issue-in-safari-for-multiple-file-selection) and reports a file size of 0 bytes when selecting multiple files.
+Selecting single files works.

 ## Drag & Drop
 The following browsers support drag & drop: